csinf, csin, csinl

 1-3) Computes the complex sine of

-.4) Type-generic macro: If
+z.4) Type-generic macro: If

-is imaginary, then the macro invokes the corresponding real version of the function sinh, implementing the formula sin(iy) = i sinh(y), and the return type of the macro is imaginary.Parameters
+z has type long double complex, csinl is called. if z has type double complex, csin is called, if z has type float complex, csinf is called.
+If z is real or integer, then the macro invokes the corresponding real function (sinf, sin, sinl).
+If z is imaginary, then the macro invokes the corresponding real version of the function sinh, implementing the formula sin(iy) = i sinh(y), and the return type of the macro is imaginary.Parameters

-z | - | complex argument |
+| z | - | complex argument |

 Return value

-If no errors occur, the complex sine of z
+If no errors occur, the complex sine of z.

 Errors and special cases are handled as if the operation is implemented by -I * csinh(I*z)